Persistence at Collins: Four Rainbows in Twenty Minutes Flat | The Fish Sniffer

 Get The Net Fishing Guide Service

-Tom Mailey is a Northern California fishing guide with Puget Sound roots and over 30 years chasing salmon and trout across local waters.
-After launching Get The Net in 2020, he traded his microphone from 32 years on the Pat, Tom and Cody Show for a captain's seat, retiring in May '25 to guide full-time on Folsom, Collins, Lake Amador, and other NorCal lakes.
-Fully licensed, bonded, insured, and USCG OUPV certified, he specializes in trout and landlocked salmon trips that welcome beginners and veterans alike.
-Hands-on instruction, prime spots, and a lifetime of stories.
+Tom Mailey is a Northern California fishing guide with deep Puget Sound roots and more than 30 years of chasing salmon and trout on local waters.
+He launched Get The Net in 2020 while still working as the "Tom" on the Pat, Tom and Cody Show for 32 years, but he retired from radio in May 2025 to guide full-time on lakes like Folsom, Collins, Amador, and others across NorCal.
+Fully licensed, bonded, insured, and holding a USCG OUPV certification, he specializes in trout and landlocked salmon trips that suit beginners and experienced anglers alike.
+Expect hands-on instruction, access to the best spots, and plenty of stories from a lifetime on the water.

 Book a trip with Tom, call 916-521-4641